Duqduq demo: large scale validation

 duqduq setup

-The starting point for duqduq
+The starting point for duqduq is 2 files:

-, each entry in this csv file corresponds to an IMAS data set
+duqtools.template.yaml, this is the template config thatduqduq setupwill use to generate theduqtools.yamldata.csv, each entry in this csv file corresponds to an IMAS data set

-file.
-This is how you tell duqduq
+Below is an example data.csv file.
+This is how you tell duqduq which data to do UQ for.

 %cat data.csv

-Below is an example duqtools.template.yaml
+Below is an example duqtools.template.yaml.

-file will be used as the run name (run.name
+The index of each entry in data.csv file will be used as the run name (run.name).

-The details for each entry in data.csv
+The details for each entry in data.csv will be written to the template_data section.

 Machine/dataset specific parameters, such as major radius or the start time are grabbed from the IDS.